nsacyber/paccor/README.md

-# paccor
-The Platform Attribute Certificate Creator can gather component details, create, sign, and validate the TCG-defined Platform Credential. #nsacyber
+The Platform Attribute Certificate Creator can gather component details, create, sign, and validate the TCG-defined Platform Credential.